robinboncoeur/ArtAndAGI/docs/CelestesGirl/PlotDv06.md

 “I just don’t want people at school to think I’m… weird,” he mumbled.
 “These look like… like Emma’s.
 Kind of.”

 “You’re not wearing them to school,” she said.
 “Not yet.”
 She caught the flicker of relief and didn’t let him sit in it.
-“You are wearing them at home.”
+“For now, you are wearing them at home.”

 He stared.
 “All the time?”